 Connect your content in a way that reinforces your major themes and makes it easier for readers to find information.
-A good silo structure makes internal linking much easier to follow since content within a silo usually links to other content contained within itself.
+A good silo website structure makes internal linking much easier to follow since content within a silo usually links to other content contained within itself.
 That could be lower, same or upper-level pages; whatever topic is in the same group.

-When conducting a Google search, pay special attention to auto-complete results and related searches as these can be helpful in creating a proper website structure.
-Another useful research tool is Wikipedia, where you can occasionally find good topical overviews to use as a starting point for your own structure.
+When conducting a Google search, pay special attention to auto-complete results and related searches as these can be helpful in creating a proper website silo structure.
+Another useful research tool is Wikipedia, where you can occasionally find good topical overviews to use as a starting point for your own silo website structure.

 Granted, not every entry is this explicit, in which case you’ll find WikiMindMap to be equally valuable.
 Enter a topic and the app creates an interactive mind map based on the topical material it finds on Wikipedia.
 It’s quite handy for brainstorming possible topic structures as you can modify the mind map by bringing a different subtopic to the center.